pods for primates : a catatogue of surfboards in australia since 1900

 They look, kneeling or lying on their long sun-boards, more like some curious and swift-swimming fish -like dolphins racing, as it seemed to me- than like men.

 Once in a while, by some mischance the cause of which I could not understand, the swimmer 'was' overwhelmed; the great comber overtook him; he was flung over and over like a piece of wreck, but instantly dived, and re-appeared beyond and outside of the wave, ready to take ad vantage of the next.
-A successful shot launched them quite high and dry on the beach far beyond where we stood to watch.

 Occasionally a man would stand erect upon his surf-board, balancing himself in the boiling surf without apparent difficulty.